Hi I’m Scott Laidler

-We start here not just because this has long been our primary expertise but also because we acknowledge that being in great shape and feeling fit helps to rid the mind a lot of negative self talk that can be unproductive over many areas of your life.
+We start here not just because this has long been our primary expertise but also because we acknowledge that being in great shape and feeling fit helps to rid the mind of a lot of negative self-talk that can be unproductive over many areas of your life.
 Once we’ve quieted those voices we have a far greater opportunity to move forward with a still mind.

 2. Establish a healthy lifestyle

-Our training programs have two primary objectives.
-The first is to achieve results on a short time scale, typically over 6 – 24 weeks.
-This means you will be training hard and eating the kind of food that is going to help you achieve your goal.
+My training programs have two primary objectives.
+The first is to achieve excellent physical results over a 12-week online fitness program.
+This means you will be exercising consistently and eating the kind of food that is going to help you achieve your goal.
 The other focus is on your health ten years from now, this ensures that we never include anything in your programs that would detract from your overall health and well-being.
 Every workout regime allows for full recovery, every meal plan is designed for nutritional diversity and we include meditations and other health practices that help offset any fatigue incurred on your body.

 3. Fuel Your Ambition

 Having a great physique and maintaining optimal health is an amazing achievement in life.
-It’s also a great springboard for sitting down and deciding exactly what you would like to achieve in your life, in terms of career, business, goals, creative projects and building a fulfilling lifestyle in general.
-You’ll be feeling so good on our programs that you may be surprised how creative you feel and just how much energy you have to spur those long held goals and dreams into action.
+It’s also a great springboard for sitting down and deciding exactly what you would like to achieve in your life, in terms of career, business, goals, creative projects, and building a fulfilling lifestyle in general.
+You’ll be feeling so good on the training program I create for you, that you may be surprised how creative you feel and just how much energy you have to spur those long-held goals and dreams into action.

 Lessons learned from a life in fitness…

-Looking back, my relationship with exercise started in my childhood years, growing up on a steady diet of physique laden action films like the rocky saga, the karate kid and, well …any Schwarzenegger movie.
-I had some very early influences for getting into health and fitness.
+Looking back, my relationship with exercise started in my childhood years, growing up on a steady diet of physique-laden action films like the rocky saga, the karate kid and, well …any Schwarzenegger movie.
+I had some very early influences for getting into health & fitness.

 Determined to emulate my idols on the silver screen, I would spend hours each day doing push-ups, pull-ups and sit-ups over and over again in my bedroom, after a few months of unrelenting work my efforts were finally starting to pay off.
-Before long I was showing family and friends how strong i’d become, one day though, I must have rubbed a close family member up the wrong way with my incessant displays of exercise technique as he sat me down and told me that despite how hard I trained “I just didn’t have the kind of body that could ever become muscular”.
-As you can imagine, this was soul crushing news to me at such a young age, and as he knew a lot more about WWF wrestling than me at the time I reasoned that he knew what he was talking about.
+Before long I was showing family and friends how strong I’d become, one day though, I must have rubbed someone close to me up the wrong way with my incessant displays of exercise technique as he sat me down and told me that despite how hard I trained “I just didn’t have the kind of body that could ever become muscular”.
+As you can imagine, this was soul-crushing news to me at such a young age, and as he knew a lot more about WWF wrestling than me at the time I reasoned that he knew what he was talking about.

-Some years went by and despite the knock back I kept training, I saw some improvements and gained some considerable muscle size, I was never lean though, and this was never far from my mind.
-Over the course of my psychology degree at the university of Plymouth, I realised that more and more people were coming to me to help them get started out in fitness, during my final year at university it dawned on me that i had already been working as a personal trainer for years without even realising it, I’d found my ideal career I just needed an official qualification and I could really go out into the world and get started.
+Some years went by and despite the knockback I kept training, I saw some improvements and gained some considerable muscle size, I was never lean though, and this was never far from my mind.
+Over the course of my psychology degree at the University of Plymouth, I realised that more and more people were coming to me to help them get started out in fitness, during my final year at university it dawned on me that effectively I had already been working as a personal trainer for years without realising it, I’d found my ideal career I just needed an official qualification and I could really go out into the world and get started.

-In my early years as a personal trainer I was getting pretty decent results with my clients, helping people get more active, and confront some of the beliefs holding them back.
+In my early years as a personal trainer I was getting pretty decent results with my clients, helping people get more active, and confront some of the beliefs holding them back, I quickly saw the connection between mind and body and it’s played a big role in the way I coach.
 It wasn’t all positive though, in my own training I often found it hard to make progress.
-Sometimes I’d try one routine and end up muscular and big but really fat, then I would try to lean up and I would end up back where I started by crash dieting and running off all my hard earned muscle with unnecessary cardio sessions.
+Sometimes I’d try one routine and end up muscular and big but also what I used to affectionately and embarrassingly term ‘over-bulked’, then I would try to lean up and I would end up back where I started by crash dieting and running off all my hard-earned muscle with unnecessarily long cardio sessions.

-Throughout my adolescence and young adult life the damming words of that family member never truly went away, I knew that for a trainer I wasn’t in the kind of shape I ought to be and didn’t want to confront the idea that I just didn’t have the kind of body that could achieve the lean muscular physique I had been seeking since childhood.
+Throughout my adolescence and young adult life the damming words of that individual never truly went away, I knew that for a trainer, I wasn’t in the kind of shape I ought to be and didn’t want to confront nor accept the idea that I just didn’t have the kind of body that could achieve the lean muscular physique I had been seeking since childhood.

-In 2011 things had reached a boiling point, I set myself a challenge that if by the end of year I couldn’t get below 10% body fat I would leave the fitness industry forever, and I meant it!
-It was the only way I could feel authentic and that I belonged among the top trainers in the field, if I couldn’t even figure my own body out I felt it would be best to quietly bow out of the industry I loved.
+In 2011 things had reached a boiling point, I couldn’t reconcile my identity as a top-flight personal trainer without being satisfied with my own aesthetics, I needed congruence mentally to move forward so I set myself a challenge that if by the end of the year I couldn’t get to 10% body fat I would leave the fitness industry forever, and I meant it!
+It was the only way I could feel authentic and that I belonged among the top coaches in the field, if I couldn’t even figure my own body out I felt it would be best to quietly bow out of the industry I loved.

-With my future as the stakes, I was highly motivated to find the best tips and techniques from all over the world.
-Having not worked for me, I decided to throw out all the conventional knowledge I had accumulated and challenge every assumption I had made about my own body, training and nutrition.
-To my astonishment, many times actually doing the very opposite of what was recommended produced startling results!
+With my future as the stakes, I was highly motivated to find the best methods and techniques from all over the world.
+Having not worked for me, I was willing to throw out all the conventional knowledge I had accumulated and challenge every assumption I had made about my own body, training and nutrition.
+To my astonishment, many times actually doing the very opposite of what was conventional produced startling results!

 Some of the questions I asked were: